 - If you’re a store owner, you can get more exposure for your business with such an app, and you can also generate revenue by offering marketing, as well as exclusive deals to different vendors, along with reaching out to your customer base.

-So, if you’re thinking about building an app like Grofers, where’s a few things you should keep in mind before you begin.
+So, if you’re thinking about building an app like Grofers, here’s a few things you should keep in mind before you begin.

 The Business Model

-First and foremost, you need to figure out what’s your business model is going to be beforehand.
-You have a lot of options in this regard, and to ascertain which one of these options is the right fit for you, you need to study the market you want to enter.
+First and foremost, you need to figure out what your business model is going to be beforehand.
+You have a lot of grocery delivery business models to choose from in this regard and to ascertain which one of these options is the right fit for you, you need to study the market you want to enter.

 Figuring out the App

 Making an app is providing a solution.
 To what you ask?
 That’s what you need to figure out.
 After determining your audience, you need to determine what are some of the problems they are facing, that you can solve with your app.
 You can look at other similar services in the market, and try to create something unique and useful.